Queen Anne Lacrosse Club

 Uniforms - Players must have their own QA shooting shirt and shorts.
 The Club will provide jerseys.

-K-2 age group - Players only need a lacrosse stick, and parents have the option to purchase a new beginner stick from the Club for an additional $75 during registration.
-Players also do not need to order a shooting shirt or shorts.
+K-2 age group - Players only need a lacrosse stick and do not need a QA shooting shirt or shorts.

 If you have lacrosse knowledge and are willing help, please contact us at email@example.com.